 Expect to see the beautiful landscapes and charming fishing towns that you have seen in hundreds of photos.
 They are as photogenic as they appear on instagram.
 This place is a feast for the eyes and you will have endless photo opportunities.

 Bear in mind that the Amalfi Coast is not one of the cheapest places to visit in Italy, being a favourite of the jet set crowd.
 The towns are few and far between and are often small, meaning that accommodation can be expensive and in high demand, especially in the high season.
 It is advisable to book your accommodation in advance to avoid being stranded without anywhere to sleep.
+Airbnb is also a great option to find cheaper accommodation.

 The currency used in Italy is the Euro and tipping is not very common, an average tip of 10 – 15% in restaurants is recommended.
 An average meal can range from around €20 to 30 per person and upwards.